crazy-goat/micro-app/README.md

 MicroApp supports middleware to process requests before they reach your controller and to modify responses before they are sent.
 Middlewares are classes that implement `CrazyGoat\MicroApp\Middlewares\MiddlewareInterface`.
+When registering middleware, you must provide an index.
+By default, the router middleware's index is 1000.
+Middlewares with an index lower than 1000 will execute *before* the router, allowing pre-processing of the request, while those with a higher index will execute *after* the router.
+Note that only one middleware can be registered per index.

 ### Example Middleware